The 12 Hallmarks of Aging in Dogs, Explained

 Red Flags That Need a Prompt Call to the Vet

-Some adverse effects are uncommon but serious, and they are the reason veterinarians emphasize early rechecks.
-Methimazole can rarely be associated with liver injury or significant blood cell problems, which may show up as profound lethargy, fever, yellow-tinged gums/whites of the eyes, or unexpected bruising/bleeding.
-A cat that suddenly refuses food for a full day, seems weak, or hides and will not come out should be treated as urgent, especially in the first months of therapy.
+Some side effects are uncommon but serious, and they are why veterinarians push early rechecks.
+Methimazole can rarely cause liver injury or significant blood-cell problems, showing up as profound lethargy, fever, yellow-tinged gums or eyes, or unexpected bruising and bleeding.
+If your cat suddenly refuses food for a full day, seems weak, or hides and won't come out — especially in the first months — treat it as urgent; those are also the signs of "too much" thyroid suppression that owners search for.

-This is a practical “what not to do” moment: do not double a dose after a missed one, do not stop the medication for days without veterinary guidance, and do not wait for a scheduled appointment if a red-flag sign appears.
-Also avoid “treating around” vomiting with over-the-counter human medications; some are unsafe for cats.
-When calling, share the exact timing of the last dose, appetite changes, and any new skin scratching or bleeding—those details speed up safe decisions.
+This is a clear what-not-to-do moment.
+If a dose is missed, give it when you remember unless the next dose is nearly due — never double up to "catch up."
+Do not stop the medication for days without veterinary guidance, and do not treat vomiting with over-the-counter human medicines, some of which are unsafe for cats.
+When you call, share the exact timing of the last dose, appetite changes, and any new scratching or bleeding — those details speed up safe decisions.

 Why Rechecks Are the Hero of Methimazole Therapy